Pro Milone: Background to trial

 The violent nature of the crime as well as its revolutionary repercussions (the case had special resonance with the Roman people as a symbol of the clash between the populares and the optimates) made Pompey set up a handpicked panel of judges.
-Thus, he avoided the corruption, rife in the political scene of the late Roman Republic.
+Thus, he avoided the corruption that was rife in the political scene of the late Roman Republic.
 In addition, armed guards were stationed around the law courts to placate the violent mobs of both sides' supporters.

 Beginning of trial

 The first four days of the trial were dedicated to opposition argument and the testimony of witnesses.
 On the first day, Gaius Causinius Schola appeared as a witness against Milo and described the deed in such a way as to portray Milo as a coldblooded murderer.
 That worked up Clodius' supporters, who terrified the advocate on Milo's side, Marcus Marcellus.
 As he began his questioning of the witnesses, the crowd drowned out his voice and surrounded him.
 The action taken by Pompey prevented much furore from the vehemently anti-Milo crowds for the rest of the case.
 On the second day of the trial, the armed cohorts were introduced by Pompey.
 On the fifth and final day, Cicero delivered Pro Milone in the hope of reversing the damning evidence, accrued over the previous days.